sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-deploymentgeneralize.md

 ## Applies To

-For a list of the Windows® editions and architectures that this component supports, see [Microsoft-Windows-Deployment](microsoft-windows-deployment-win7-microsoft-windows-deployment.md).
+For a list of the Windows editions and architectures that this component supports, see [Microsoft-Windows-Deployment](microsoft-windows-deployment-win7-microsoft-windows-deployment.md).

 ## XML Example